Bruce Willis

 Willis has appeared in four films with Samuel L. Jackson (National Lampoon's Loaded Weapon 1, Pulp Fiction, Die Hard with a Vengeance, and Unbreakable) and both actors were slated to work together in Black Water Transit, before dropping out.
 Willis also worked with his eldest daughter, Rumer, in the 2005 film Hostage.
 In 2007, he appeared in the thriller Perfect Stranger, opposite Halle Berry, the crime/drama film Alpha Dog, opposite Sharon Stone, and reprised his role as John McClane in Live Free or Die Hard.
 Subsequently, he appeared in the films What Just Happened and Surrogates, based on the comic book of the same name.[35]

-Willis was slated to play U.S. Army general William R. Peers in director Oliver Stone's Pinkville, a drama about the investigation of the 1968 My Lai massacre.[36]
+Willis was slated to play U.S. Army general William R. Peers in director Oliver Stone's Pinkville, a drama about the investigation of the 1968 My Lai Massacre.
 However, due to the 2007 Writers Guild of America strike, the film was cancelled.
 Willis appeared on the 2008 Blues Traveler album North Hollywood Shootout, giving a spoken word performance over an instrumental blues rock jam on the track "Free Willis (Ruminations from Behind Uncle Bob's Machine Shop)".
-In early 2009, he appeared in an advertising campaign to publicize the insurance company Norwich Union's change of name to Aviva.[37]
+In early 2009, he appeared in an advertising campaign to publicize the insurance company Norwich Union's change of name to Aviva.

 2010s

-Willis starred with Tracy Morgan in the comedy Cop Out, directed by Kevin Smith and about two police detectives investigating the theft of a baseball card.[38]
+Willis starred with Tracy Morgan in the comedy Cop Out, directed by Kevin Smith and about two police detectives investigating the theft of a baseball card.
 The film was released in February 2010.
-Willis appeared in the music video for the song "Stylo" by Gorillaz.[39]
+Willis appeared in the music video for the song "Stylo" by Gorillaz.
 Also in 2010, he appeared in a cameo with former Planet Hollywood co-owners and '80s action stars Sylvester Stallone and Arnold Schwarzenegger in the film The Expendables.
 Willis played the role of generic bald man "Mr. Church".
-This was the first time these three notable action movie actors appeared on screen together.
+This was the first time these three legendary action stars appeared on screen together.
 Although the scene featuring the three was short, it was one of the most highly anticipated scenes in the film.
-The trio filmed their scene in an empty church on October 24, 2009.[40]
+The trio filmed their scene in an empty church on October 24, 2009.
 Willis next starred in RED, an adaptation of the comic book mini-series of the same name, in which he portrayed Frank Moses.
-The film was released on October 15, 2010.[41]
+The film was released on October 15, 2010.

 Willis starred alongside Bill Murray, Edward Norton, and Frances McDormand in Moonrise Kingdom (2012).
 Filming took place in Rhode Island under the direction of Wes Anderson, in 2011.[42]
 Willis returned, in an expanded role, in The Expendables 2 (2012).[43]
 He appeared alongside Joseph Gordon-Levitt in the sci-fi action film, Looper (2012), as the older version of Gordon-Levitt's character, Joe.